 A Root-Canal (Endodontic) treatment is necessary when the pulp becomes inflamed or infected.
-The inflammation or infection can have a variety of causes: deep decay, repeated dental procedures on the tooth, or a crack or chip in the tooth.
+The inflammation or infection can have a variety of causes: deep decay repeated dental procedures on the tooth or a crack or chip in the tooth.
 In addition, a blow to a tooth may cause pulp damage even if the tooth has no visible chips or cracks.
 If pulp inflammation or infection is left untreated, it can cause pain or lead to an abscess.

 Symptoms of Possible Infection

 Sometimes, there are no obvious or noticeable symptoms to let you know there is a problem!
-Only regular dental visits and digital x-rays as well as the expert eye of the dentist can reveal the underlying trauma.
+Only regular dental visits and digital x-rays, as well as the expert eye of the dentist, can reveal the underlying trauma.

 How does a Root Canal save my tooth?

 We first remove the inflamed or infected pulp, carefully clean and shape the inside of the tooth, then fill and seal the space.
-Afterwards, we will place a crown or other restoration on the tooth to protect and restore it to full function.
+Afterward, we will place a crown or other restoration on the tooth to protect and restore it to full function.
 After restoration, the tooth continues to function like any other tooth.